Universal-Omega/AutoCreatePage/README.md

 -------

 The original idea and first implementation was done by Daniel Herzig (AIFB).
 The code was modernized to work with MediaWiki 1.23 by Markus Kroetzsch.
+The extension was reorganised in order to be converted to ExtensionRegistry by Universal Omega.

 The code is licensed under GPLv2.